SEO vs PPC: What Should You Do First? [VIDEO]

 [ Pssst.
 Did you know our subtitles are interactive?
 Go ahead.
 Click on it… You’re able to scroll through any specific point of the video that way.
 Word by word.
 Cool, huh?
 Retain more by reading?
 We got you.
 Here is the video above in blog format.
 You’re welcome. ]

-SEO vs PPC Misconceptions
+SEO vs. PPC Misconceptions

-Let’s unpack that a little.
+Let’s unpack this phrase a little.

-For example, we know that if someone searches “agency,” that’s a better keyword modifier than “services.”
+For example and from experience, we know if someone searches “agency,” that’s a better keyword modifier than “services.”
 We know that the person, individual, or company who is looking for an agency has a higher propensity to pay for our services than someone searching with the query “services”.
-“Services” queries are usually someone looking for a freelancer, such as Upwork, Fiverr, or something cheaper.
+“Services” queries are usually from someone looking for a freelancer, such as Upwork, Fiverr, or something cheaper.

-You can turn a PPC campaign on and get clicks lightning fast — but to think that those clicks are going to turn into opportunities, deals, and revenue in a way that makes sense on your financial statement, that takes time.
+You can turn a PPC campaign on and get clicks right away — but to think that those clicks are going to turn into opportunities, deals, and revenue in a way that makes sense on your financial statement, that takes time.